DanCharousek/firefox-extension-with-vue/Article/article-part_1.md

 * **manifest_version** - Indicates the version of manifest file itself.
 For more details visit Mozilla's documentation.
 * **name** - This is how we named our extension
-* **version** - This is string that indicates current version of our extension.
-For more information about how this should be incremented and threated visit semver TODO: Provide link
+* **version** - This is a string that indicates current version of our extension.
+You can name it whatever you want, but there are some conventions that you can follow.
+For more information see [Semver](https://semver.com)

 Right now our whole project looks like this.